 Before I lay out a list of tips and guidelines for happy/health digestion and assimilation, know that I am not giving you permission to binge at McDonald's or devour a pint of Ben and Jerry's in a single sitting (though Ayurveda is all about the middle path).
 However, by cultivating a ritual of mindfulness and awareness, the question of what to eat will naturally fall into place as you begin to tune in to the body's intuitive wisdom.

 Give thanks and appreciation for your food.
+Be mindful of the fact that you’re consciously staying away from the worst foods for your teeth, digestion, and bodily processes, and that you are instead nurturing your body and soul with truly healthy nutrition.
 Perhaps think about each item on your plate; imagine the remarkable journey the ingredients made to find their way onto the table.
 Take a few moments to absorb the colors, textures, and aromas, making this a full sensory experience.
 Explore the complexity of the flavors as you chew up to 32 times per bite, the more you chew the less work for your digestive system.

 Keep your attention focused on your meal.